deepjavalibrary/djl/tensorflow/README.md

 # DJL TensorFlow Engine

+This directory contains the "TensorFlow" Engine implementation.
+It is based off the [Tensorflow Deep Learning Framework](https://www.tensorflow.org/).

 The DJL TensorFlow Engine allows you to run prediction with TensorFlow or Keras models using Java.
 It has the following 4 modules: